Hon’ble former President of India (25 July 2012 to 25 July 2017)

 His belief in pluralism, subscription to inclusiveness and commitment to the people of this country gratuitous and giving to the nation.
 His tenure as President has transformed the Rashtrapati Estate into a Smart Township giving a draft model for others to replicate.

 The conferring of the Bharat Ratna in 2019 embodied his various accolades, awards and ‘Doctor of Laws (Honoris Causa)’ by various national and international institutions.
 Now, his disciplined reading of philosophy and polity provides us at PMF, the required guidance and impetus to pursue academic research and developmental activities in rural areas of India. a multifarious field(s) of research.

 The Former President was married to late Smt.
 Suvra Mukherjee, an accomplished singer of Rabindra Sangeet and an artist.
 He has two sons and a daughter.
-A man of simple taste, Former President Mukherjee, enjoys reading, gardening and music in his spare time.
-His life and works are compass that guide all our initiatives at the Pranab Mukherjee Foundation
+A man of simple taste, Former President Mukherjee, enjoyed reading, gardening and music in his spare time.
+His life and works are compass that guide all our initiatives at the Pranab Mukherjee Foundation.